Pure-play helium

-Pure-play helium or primary helium is helium that is extracted from the earth as the main product.
-Normally helium is extracted from natural gas as part of the nitrogen rejection process.
-The motivation is the planned reduction in use of natural gas, and instabilities in the supply of helium.
+Pure-play helium, also known as primary helium or green helium is helium that is extracted from the earth as the main product.
+Since the early 20th century, most of the world's helium supply has been extracted from natural gas as part of the nitrogen rejection process.
+The preference for primary helium is driven by the planned reduction in use of natural gas, and instabilities in the supply of helium.

 Occurrence

 To accumulate to an exploitable reservoir, helium must be trapped by a non-porous rock.
 It is usually accompanied by a larger amount of nitrogen.

 Exploration

-Some American helium explorers include American Helium, Energy Fuels Inc., Gran Tierra Energy Inc., Ring Energy Inc., and Yuma Energy Inc.

-Australian companies include Blue Star Helium, Renergen Ltd, Grand Gulf Energy.
+In North America, most exploration activity centres on the Four Corners region, where the borders of the states of Arizona, Colorado, New Mexico and Utah intersect.

 Resources

 Exploration in Tanzania shows reserves of 138 billion cubic feet.

 Grand Gulf Energy is drilling in the Leadville Dolomite Formation in Utah.